Paul Ryan

 A self-proclaimed deficit hawk, Ryan was a major proponent of Social Security privatization in the mid-2000s.
 During the 2010s, two proposals heavily influenced by Ryan—"The Path to Prosperity" and "A Better Way"—became part of the national dialogue advocating for the privatization of Medicare, the conversion of Medicaid into a block grant program, the repeal of the Affordable Care Act, and significant federal tax cuts.
-As Speaker he played a key role in the passage of the Tax Cuts and Jobs Act of 2017 and the Economic Growth, Regulatory Relief and Consumer Protection Act in 2018, which partially repealed the Dodd-Frank Act.
-His other major piece of legislation, the American Health Care Act of 2017, passed the House but failed in the Senate by one vote.
+In October 2015, after Speaker John Boehner's resignation, Ryan was elected to replace him.
+During his speakership, he played a key role in the passage of the Tax Cuts and Jobs Act of 2017 and the Economic Growth, Regulatory Relief and Consumer Protection Act in 2018, which partially repealed the Dodd–Frank Act.

 Ryan declined to run for re-election in the 2018 midterm elections.
 With the Democratic Party taking control of the House of Representatives, Nancy Pelosi succeeded Ryan as Speaker of the House.

 Early life and education

-Paul Davis Ryan was born on January 29, 1970, in Janesville, Wisconsin, the youngest of four children of Elizabeth "Betty" Ann (née Hutter), who later became an interior designer, and Paul Murray Ryan, a lawyer.
+Paul Davis Ryan was born on January 29, 1970, in Janesville, Wisconsin, the youngest of four children of Elizabeth "Betty" Ann, who later became an interior designer, and Paul Murray Ryan, a lawyer.
 He is a fifth-generation Wisconsinite.
 His father was of Irish ancestry and his mother of German and English descent.
 One of Ryan's paternal ancestors settled in Wisconsin prior to the Civil War.
 His great-grandfather, Patrick William Ryan, founded an earthmoving company in 1884, which later became P. W. Ryan and Sons and is now known as Ryan Incorporated Central.
-Ryan's grandfather, Stanley M. Ryan, was appointed United States Attorney for the Western District of Wisconsin.
+Ryan's grandfather, Stanley M. Ryan, was appointed United States attorney for the Western District of Wisconsin.
 In 2018, while filming a segment for the PBS series Finding Your Roots, Ryan learned that his DNA results included 3 percent Ashkenazi Jewish ancestry.

 Ryan attended St. Mary's Catholic School in Janesville, then attended Joseph A. Craig High School, where he was elected president of his junior class, and thus became prom king.
 As class president Ryan was a representative of the student body on the school board.
 Following his second year, Ryan took a job working the grill at McDonald's.
 He was on his high school's ski, track, and varsity soccer teams and played basketball in a Catholic recreational league.
 He participated in several academic and social clubs including the Model United Nations.
 Ryan and his family often went on hiking and skiing trips to the Colorado Rocky Mountains.